GlorytoAlmightyGod/let_me_SEE_freely/README.md

     • create a simple plan in order to realize the_AIM.
     • complete the plan.

-is the **re-freshing** of the self aimless? drinking a sip of water is bereft of joy?

 a brilliant question is NOT a stupid question?